bunomonteiro/Calligraphy/README.md

 # Calligraphy
-A free serverless webapp to generate a calligraphy copybook with any text and some free typefaces.
+A free webapp to generate a calligraphy copybook with any text and some free typefaces.
 See a demo: [Calligraphy Demo]

 ### Version